kigster/bashmatic/doc/USAGE.md

 Prints all folders in $PATH, one per line, removing any duplicates, Does not mutate the $PATH

+### `path.dirs.delete()`

+Deletes any number of folders from the PATH passed as the first string argument (defaults to $PATH).
+Does not mutate the $PATH, just prints the result to STDOUT

+#### Arguments

+* @arg1 String representation of a PATH, eg "/bin:/usr/bin:/usr/local/bin"
+* @arg2 An array of paths to be removed from the PATH

 ### `path.uniq()`

 Removes duplicates from the $PATH (or argument) and prints the results in the PATH format (column-joined).
 DOES NOT mutate the actual $PATH

 ### `path.append()`